mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/install/konvoy/index.md

 enterprise: false
 ---

-* After the Konvoy cluster has been deployed successfully (incl.
-Istio), install KUDO:
+* After the Konvoy cluster has been deployed successfully (including Istio and Knative), install KUDO:
   ```bash
   kubectl kudo init
   ```